pszemraj/confectionary/README.md

 `python confectionary/text2pdf.py -i "./example/text-files" -o "./example/outputs"`

 - console output is below (in the next section), the result file is in the output directory `example\outputs`.
+- additional options can be found in the `text2pdf.py` file or by passing the `-h` switch.

 ### Basic Usage within Python